njoy/TNSFD/LEAPR/theory/cohElastic/equations.rst

 .. math::
   \sigma_{coh} = \sum_{j=1}^{N}\sigma_j

 Since LEAPR and THERMR only work with one material at a time, they don't have access to different values of :math:`W_j` for the atoms in the unit cell.
 Therefore, they assume that :math:`W_jE_i` is small (that :math:`W_j` does not vary much from site to site).
-This allows us to simplify